 Missouri’s laws regarding fraudulent use of a credit or debit card can be found here.
 It is important to note that Missouri separates credit card fraud cases into two categories, depending on the value of the items or services purchased with the fraudulent card.
 If the total value of the goods and services bought is less than $750, it is a Class A misdemeanor: otherwise, it is a Class E felony.
 Penalties for a Class A misdemeanor can be as much as one year in jail and $1,000 in fines.
 If your case is a Class E felony, you could be looking at anywhere from a year in county jail to four years in prison.
 In addition, if you are convicted of a felony you will lose the right to own a firearm, vote, or hold certain jobs.

 Credit card fraud is also a federal crime, and it is not uncommon for prosecutors to seek these charges alongside Missouri state charges.
 The law governing credit card fraud is 18 United States Code ยง 1029, and it is both very broad and very strict.
 For a charge to be a Title 18 offense, it must:

 - be proven that the accused was knowingly trying to defraud another person

 - the value of the assets they obtained via fraud is more than $1,000

 Since many online transactions are considered “interstate”, these charges are commonly sought.
 Penalties for federal credit card fraud charges are much stricter than Missouri state-level charges.
 If convicted of a Title 18 violation, first-time offenders will face a minimum 10 years in federal prison, with repeat offenders looking at 20 years behind bars.

-Contact An Experienced St. Louis Credit Card Fraud Lawyer
+Contact An Experienced St. Louis, MO Credit Card Fraud Lawyer